kcl-tscm/LoDiS/README.md

 free energy and metadynamics with or without the presence of an MgO substrate.

 Supported nanosystems include:
-* Mono- and bi-metallic clusters (metal-metal interactions are modelled by the Rosato-Guillope-Legrande potential)[1]
+* Mono- and bi-metallic clusters (metal-metal interactions are modelled by the Rosato-Guillope-Legrande potential) [1]
-* Noble gases (Lennard-Jones potential)[2]
+* Noble gases (Lennard-Jones potential) [2]
-* Carbon-based systems (Pacheco-Girifalco potential)[3]
+* Carbon-based systems (Pacheco-Girifalco potential) [3]

-LoDiS allows for two choices of coordination number calculations; either by Fermi distribution formalistaion[] or via analytical and polynomial formalisation[].
+LoDiS allows for two choices of coordination number calculations; either by Fermi distribution formalistaion [3] or via analytical and polynomial formalisation [4].

 ## Installation
 Clone the repository into a local directory: